wollemannone/ISS-as-far-away/README.md

 ===
 ---

+###The application

  As presentation I decided for a circular diagram.
-All the home spots are bounded is the center.
+All the home spots are bunched is the center.
 So the individual distance is diametricy.Furthermore the color of the single circle is mapped to the distance home.
 It gets colder the farer the distance is.
 The effect is more arty than scientific.
 But it invites to explore and to understand.
-Imaginable is a huge like wall filling format in a exhibitional context.
-With rollover functions you could also display information about the ISS travellers or their origions.
+Imaginable is a huge, wall filling format in a exhibitional context.
+With rollover functions you could also display information about the ISS travellers or their origins.
 Another context could be an App for smartphone or watch.
 That would be just for the relatives of the astronauts to allway have an idea how far away he actually is.

   ![](images/Dist_Home.png)